Virginia Court Records

 What Happens after a Tort Claim is Filed in Virginia?

-After a petitioner files a tort claim, the petitioner must serve the defendant summons and copies of the claim.
+After a petitioner files a tort claim, the petitioner is generally expected to serve the defendant a summons and copies of the claim.
 After the defendant responds, the case parties or the parties’ attorneys begin the discovery process.
-During the discovery process, both parties will gather information and witness testimonies.
+During the discovery process, both parties may gather information and witness testimonies.
 After discovery, the settlement process begins.
-If case parties do not settle the claim, then the case may go to court, where the judge will make a ruling regarding the claim.
+If case parties do not settle the claim, then the case may go to court, where the judge will proceed to make a ruling regarding the claim.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?

 Tort claim parties may appear in court Pro Se; however, personal injury lawyers may represent tort claim parties in court.
-Personal injury lawyers are subject matter experts, and therefore offer much-needed guidance to case parties.
-Personal injury lawyers can help case parties navigate the forms to fill and the best defenses for the claim.
-Personal injury lawyers help case parties with the discovery process, information gathering, and witness interviews.
+Personal injury lawyers are usually subject matter experts and may therefore offer much-needed guidance to case parties.
+Personal injury lawyers can also help case parties navigate the forms to fill out and the best defenses for the claim.
+Personal injury lawyers may help case parties with discovery, information gathering, and witness interviews.

 How Can I Find a Personal Injury Lawyer Near Me?